syncfusion-content/javascript-docs/js/Grid/Editing.md

 ### Custom Validation

 In addition to Jquery validation methods, you can also add your own custom validation methods for a specific column.
-Information for calling custom validator function using [`validationRules`](http://help.syncfusion.com/js/api/ejgrid#members:columns-validationrules "validationRules") property of [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns").
+Function call to custom validator function to be mentioned within [`validationRules`](http://help.syncfusion.com/js/api/ejgrid#members:columns-validationrules "validationRules") property of [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns").

 Using `messages` property of [`validationRules`](http://help.syncfusion.com/js/api/ejgrid#members:columns-validationrules "validationRules") you can specify the error message for that column.

-Grid supports all the standard custom validation methods of Jquery, please refer the Jquery validation documentation [link](http://jqueryvalidation.org/jQuery.validator.addMethod# "link") for more information

 The following code example describes the above behavior.